4 Things You Didn’t Know About Student Visas - Dallas Student Visa Lawyer

 You or your attorney can schedule your student visa interview by calling your nearest U.S. embassy or consulate.
 You may have to provide a confirmation number that shows you paid the appropriate fees.
 Your attorney can advise you on what to bring to your interview, which may include a passport that’s valid for at least 6 months beyond how long you anticipate staying in the U.S. and transcripts from previous institutions you’ve attended.

-Do You Need to Talk to a Student Visa Lawyer?
+Do You Need to Talk to a Student Visa Lawyer in Texas?

 If you’re thinking about coming to the U.S. to study, it may be in your best interest to talk to a Dallas student visa lawyer who can help.
 Call us at (214) 628-9888 to schedule a free consultation with a student visa lawyer now.